 To observe the fauna leave early in the morning or a bit before dusk.
 Bring binoculars and a camera, if you have them.
 Always pay attention to the weather forecast and avoid performing activities in days of rain, thunderstorm or fog.
 Avoid going out by yourself, but, if you do, inform an acquaintance or a local entity of your departure and return.
 Use simple and comfortable clothes.
 If you wish to take long walks make outerwear, food, water, sunscreen and/or a raincoat available.
 You may also want to take a cellphone and flashlight (do not start a fire and don't dispose of cigarette butts incorrectly).
 If you want to enjoy the beaches do not forget your bathing suit.
 Take special precautions when walking in moist and rocky areas, to avoid falling and do not act in a way that might endanger yourself or others.
-In case of an accident or unforeseen event contact the emergency service 112.
+In case of an accident contact the emergency service 112.

 Supports in place

 The Park has directional and informative signage throughout all of its area.